jinjahninjah/jinjahninjah/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an app that uses OCR to sort files into predetermined folders in your machine
+- 🔭 I’m currently working on an app that uses OCR to sort files into folders where the categories are based on summary text within the file
 - 🌱 I’m currently learning more calculus
 - 👯 I’m looking to collaborate on anything!
 - 🤔 I’m looking for help with anything related to Frontend